App manifest attribute reference

 push flag options

 This attribute has unique interactions with different command-line options.
-This table is updated for cf CLI v7; several of the flags were removed (--route-path, -d, --hostname, --no-hostname)
+In cf CLI v7, several of the flags were removed (--route-path, -d, --hostname, --no-hostname)

 Flag Result

 --no-route All declared routes are ignored.
-In cf CLI v7, this flag no longer unbinds all existing routes associated with the app.
+This flag does not unbind all existing routes associated with the app.

 --random-route Sets or overrides the HOSTNAME in all HTTP routes.
 Sets or overrides the PORT in all TCP routes.
 The PORT and HOSTNAME are randomly generated.